vhscom/after-dark/docs/content/_index.md

 <section class="grid tagline">
   <div class="cell -12of12">
     <p>After Dark is free and open-source software you can use to create a website, blog or app.
-Embedded structured data and <b>deep knowledge</b> of <i>Web Platform</i> specifications result in high-performance, semantic markup.</p>
+Utilize the world's fastest framework for building websites and design your entire site right inside the terminal.</p>
   </div>
 </section>